one-ware/one-ware.com/docs/one-ai/01-get-started.md

 #### Training-Set
 The training set teaches your AI what to recognize - it's your model's foundation.
 Use about **70%** of your total dataset with properly labeled images.
-Idealy it sould include at least **50 images per class**.
+Ideally it should include at least **50 images per class**.
 More variety means better real-world performance.

 #### Validation-Set
 The validation set monitors your model's performance on unseen data during training.
 This evaluates performance without direct training involvement.
-Labels are required for the validation set aswell to monitor the AI performance on unseen data while training.
+Labels are required for the validation set as well to monitor the AI performance on unseen data while training.

 ![Validation Setting](/img/ai/one_ai_plugin/val_setting.png)

-**Using Validation Split:** No separate validation images?
-Enable **"Use Validation Split"** to auto-divide your training set:
+**Using Validation Split:** If you don't have separate validation images, you can enable **"Use Validation Split"** to auto-divide your training set:
 - 20% for standard datasets
 - 30% for small datasets
 - 10% for large datasets

 #### Test-Set
-The test set provides final performance evaluation after training.
+The test set provides a final performance evaluation after training.
 Keep this completely separate from training and validation data.
 Labels are optional but recommended.
-Make sure it represents real deployment conditions for objective accuracy measurement.
+Make sure it represents real deployment conditions for an objective accuracy measurement.

 > This organized approach ensures your AI model will be robust, accurate, and ready for real-world deployment with ONE AI.

 ![Test Setting](/img/ai/one_ai_plugin/test_setting.png)

-If you don't have a separate test dataset, you can just use your images from the test or train dataset to test the AI.
+If you don't have a separate test dataset, you can use the images from the train or validation dataset to test the AI.
-Because ONE AI doesn't use the validation dataset for hyperparameter settings and just to stop training when there is no more improvement, the results should not be too far off, if you use just the validation dataset.
+Because ONE AI only uses the validation dataset to stop the training when there is no more improvement and not for hyperparameter settings, the results should not be too far off, if you use the validation dataset for the final evaluation.

 ### 3.4 Add Your Labels
 Open the **Labels** tab and create labels for each class you want to detect, like "defect" or "strawberry".
 Assign unique colors to make annotation faster and easier.